 I’m looking into getting a certificate in Adult Education.
 Is that the best route for a career in instructional design?
 And what about those short professional courses?

-Perhaps you should look into a program that is completely geared to instructional design, as the program you’re looking into doesn’t have much focus there.
+Perhaps you should look into a program that is completely geared toward instructional design.
 There are many certificate programs.
 See my list of programs and scroll down for the certificate ones.
-I’m sorry that the list is US-based, but I’m guessing you can find programs in your country too.
+I’m sorry that the list is US-based, but many programs are virtual anyway.
 I think the short professional courses are effective if you have some type of experience or background knowledge in the field already.
 This is just my opinion.
 Compare the offerings closely and consider your regional job market and your skill set.

 I’m a student and would like to know if there is an online platform for instructional designers to use for showing portfolios?
 I’m using free authoring tools.

 Some less expensive sites where people are hosting portfolios include WordPress (their hosting or your own), Square Space, Padlet; Wix, Weebly and I’m sure there are many others.
 Then place your eLearning and other files on a storage platform and link to them.
 Storage platforms include Amazon S3, Scorm.com or Google Drive.
 For anyone using Articulate 360, here’s a forum thread on how to set up Amazon S3.
 Also, if you use WordPress and want to upload directly to your site, use the eLearning Freak plug-in for SCORM files.